Part 12 – Deep Breaths, What’s Next, and Starting Over!

 The drawbacks of the project include significant upfront costs; septic, water, electric, and gas were all significant investments that were sized for the full build but needed to be put in immediately.
 Those will make the construction of the main home much easier while inflating the cost per square foot for the garage.
 The investment cost in those items for mountain building was also a key driver in the size and dollar value of homes built in our area; given the value of “site” related items outside of the building costs, the home value needed to be proportionate to the site costs.
 The other drawbacks included extending the construction timeframe; although both the garage and house would take shorter than a single typical home build, combined the process will be longer.
 Ultimately, the advantages outweighed the disadvantages, and we put our plan into motion.

 Although the building process took nine months, that doesn’t take into account the land search, planning, and permitting.
 Those extended the duration to 12 months.
 Regardless, knowing that it was built during nights and weekends, we were thrilled with the project.
-It’s now been over 6 months of living in our extra space, and we’ve loved our time; the efficiency and intimacy of a small space has been great even though there are times when we’d like to stretch out a bit, have a deck to grill on, a nursery for our little girl to escape to, an area for people to gather and talk loudly after a few drinks.
+It’s now been over 6 months of living in our extra space, and we’ve loved our time; the efficiency and intimacy of a small space have been great even though there are times when we’d like to stretch out a bit, have a deck to grill on, a nursery for our little girl to escape to, an area for people to gather and talk loudly after a few drinks.
 It does lead to questions about the need for square footage and creating more efficient or flexible spaces.
 That said, the grass that was planted in October is now growing and, as the saying goes, you can’t let the grass grow under your feet, so we’ve begun planning for the house and the next project.
-Our goal is to start digging in the fall and stretch the construction over a year and a half with a move in date around the summer of 2021.
+Our goal is to start digging in the fall and stretch the construction over a year and a half with a move-in date around the summer of 2021.

 But before we get started again, I wanted to review my list of “learning moments” from last year and figured I’d list one for each month of work…